shanemcgraw/allomorphic/README.md

 In any case, I hope to expand this library so the user can get access to as many story types as possible, giving the user a more refined pick in story.

 ** *UPDATE: I've since added a few more colorful stories, so the library is slightly less drama-leaning.
 Sorry dramatists.*

+# Credits #
+A big thank you to Brian Fritz, the man behind the curtain of oMDB API, who made all of this movie data accessible in good 'ol JSON format.
+You can check out his project here: http://omdbapi.com/